 The Computer Information Systems program at the Summerside Waterfront Campus offers e-health components through course electives within the program.
-This curriculum exposes students to concepts and technology that prepares them for the many e-health opportunities that exist both locally and regionally.
+This curriculum exposes you to concepts and technology that prepare you for the many e-health opportunities that exist both locally and regionally.

 The CIS curriculum is validated by local Information Technology professionals and is accredited by CIPS.
 Canada’s Association of IT Professionals.
 The industry specified and nationally recognized curriculum enables graduates to pursue employment opportunities throughout Canada, the United States and many international locations.